Donaim/proviral-pres1/slides.md

 <!-- TODO: better presentation form.
 More detail. -->

-- Useful tools for HIV research from the Brockman and Brumme Lab at SFU .
+- Useful tools for HIV research from the Brockman and Brumme Lab at SFU.
 - Paints landscape plots (at some point).

 <img v-drag="'square'" src="./bblabs1.png">